benbalter/open-source-for-government/index.md

 Public repositories are the default on GitHub.
 Public repositories are free and are freely accessible (to read but not edit) for anyone on the internet.
 Public repositories are cheap (literally).
 Do not be afraid to use them to save and store early R&D efforts, thought experiments, or even side projects.

+Whereas on a government website it may be strange to have extraneous pages with content that has not be recently updated, public repos are treated differently.
+They often serve as the conical archive for other efforts, and at the very least, are used to showcase development efforts and creative thinking, no matter how small.
+As a result, a large presumption **in favor** of creating public repositories and a large presumption **against** deleting or renaming exists.

 ### Private Repositories

-This will allow you to create proprietary / closed source software.
+Private repositories allow you to create proprietary / closed source software.
+This could be used in two ways.
+First, it can be used simply to facilitate in the collaboration of internal tools or other projects that don't really make sense to open source due to their specific nature.
+Second, it can be used as a staging environment to prepare open source projects for release one they reach a minimum viable product.

+Private repos are created on a [free-based pay structure](https://github.com/plans).

 ### Public Footprint

 GitHub provides a handful of tools to organize projects (internally) and engage with the public.
+Each repository has:

-Each repository has a public facing page (powered by the projects readmd.md), a bug tracker (issues), and a wiki.
+1. A public facing page (powered by the projects readmd.md),
+2. A bug tracker (issues), and
+3. A wiki.

 GitHub can also be used to host blogs and micro sites using the built in Jekyll engine (and their GitHub pages feature).
 [More Info](http://pages.github.com/)

 ### Records

+When it comes to records, the good news about GitHub (and git), is that its chief purpose is to keep track of who made changes to what file when.
 In order to conform with the necessary records requirements, you must associate your commits with your .gov e-mail address so that notifications are properly captured by your agency's records management system.
 You can do this two ways:

 #### If you don't yet have a GitHub account